You have the grit and determination down pat, but local SEO? What’s that?

 Ranking Factors for Local SEO

-Ranking ahead of other local competitors is going to take some work.
+The following are the ranking factors for ranking ahead of other local competitors that are going to take some work.
 Here are some of the top ways to make sure that you rank ahead of your competitors.

 # 1. Utilize Online Local Directories

 Directories like Yellow Pages, Whitepages, Superpages, and Dex Media are a great place to start.
 Make a list of online business directories that you want to optimize.
+It may be one of the most important ranking factors for local SEO.
 This list will be long, as you want to target every possible listing site that a potential customer may visit.
 Once you have your list, go through each and make sure that your information is correct; if not, go through the information and update it.
 This information should be consistent across all platforms.
 If any information changes in the future, such as location or phone number, update it immediately.

 # 2. Claim Your Pages Online